v3n0m-Scanner/V3n0M-Scanner/README.md

     Submit a bug report with prefix "Query" at the start.

 ## Credits to:
-    -SageHack for allowing Cloudbuster to be adapted for use within V3n0M -D35m0nd142 for allowing Collaboration and the use of LFI Suite within V3n0M -b4ltazar & all members of darkc0de.com for inspiring the project with darkd0rk3r
+    -Architect for the initial encouragement and support in V3n0ms early days -SageHack for allowing Cloudbuster to be adapted for use within V3n0M -D35m0nd142 for allowing Collaboration and the use of LFI Suite within V3n0M -b4ltazar & all members of darkc0de.com for inspiring the project with darkd0rk3r